 Perhaps you may have a larger dataset with numerous blank cells.
 Using a popular highlighting tool i.e. Conditional Formatting, you are easily able to highlight the blank cells.
-But you may require to highlight any specific cell or cell range or even the entire dataset if a particular cell is blank.
-In this article, we’ll show you 5 handy methods to highlight cells if another cell is blank in Excel using conditional formatting also with the necessary explanation.
+But you may be required to highlight any specific cell or cell range or even the entire dataset if a particular cell is blank.
+In this article, we’ll show you 5 handy methods to highlight cells if another cell is blank in Excel using conditional formatting with the necessary explanation.

 Let’s introduce today’s dataset where the Sales Report of the January month is provided.
 But some cells are blank intentionally.
 Now, we need to utilize conditional formatting to highlight the cell if another cell is blank.

 Let’s dive into the methods.

 We can use Conditional Formatting to highlight Blank cells in Excel.
 In the beginning method, you’ll see the way of using conditional formatting to highlight a column or cell range if some contiguous cells are blank.
 For example, you need to highlight the Column C or C5:C14 cell range as there exist some blank cells (some dates) in Column B.

 To highlight the cell range, firstly you need to select the C5:C14 cell range and click on the New Rule option from the Conditional Formatting tool which is located in the Styles ribbon of the Home tab.